Calhoun County DWI Guide

 Immediate Steps (First 24 Hours)

-• Booking Process: At the jail, you'll be processed, which includes fingerprinting, photographing, and recording your personal information.
-Your belongings will be inventoried and stored.
+• Booking Process: At the jail, you will be photographed, fingerprinted, and your personal belongings will be inventoried and stored.

-• Bail Setting: A judge or magistrate will set your bail amount.
-The bail amount depends on several factors, including the severity of the offense, your prior criminal record (if any), and your ties to the community.
+• Bail Setting: A judge or magistrate will set your bail amount based on the severity of the charges, your criminal history, and your ties to the community.

 Critical Deadlines